-Landmark School established its chaplaincy in 1996 to address the spiritual and religious life our students.
+Landmark School established its chaplaincy in 1996 to address the spiritual and religious life of our students.
 While all of the programing is voluntary, we encourage students to pursue their own religious heritage while exploring others.
 Opportunities are offered for religious education both in traditional and less traditional settings.

 Religious Classes and Services at Landmark